Mormonism and polygamy: Joseph Smith

-A number of Smith's "marriages" occurred after his death, with the wife being sealed to Smith via a proxy who stood in for him.
-One historian, Todd M. Compton, documented at least 33 plural marriages or sealings during Smith's lifetime.
-Richard Lloyd Anderson and Scott H. Faulring came up with a list of 29 wives of Joseph Smith.
+Among historians, there is disagreement as to the precise number of wives Smith married.
+D. Michael Quinn reports 46, George D. Smith 38, Todd M. Compton 33 (plus eight "possible wives"), and Stewart Davenport 37.

-It is unclear how many of the wives Smith had sexual relations with.
-Many contemporary accounts from Smith's time indicate that he engaged in sexual relations with several of his wives.
-As of 2007, there were at least twelve early Latter Day Saints who, based on historical documents and circumstantial evidence, had been identified as potential Smith offspring stemming from plural marriages.
+It is unclear with how many of the wives Smith had sexual relations.
+Some contemporary accounts from Smith's time indicate that he engaged in sexual relations with some of his wives.
+As of 2007, there were at least twelve early Latter Day Saints who, based on historical documents and circumstantial evidence, had been identified as potential Smith offspring stemming from polygamous marriages.
 In 2005 and 2007 studies, a geneticist with the Sorenson Molecular Genealogy Foundation stated that they had shown "with 99.9 percent accuracy" that five of these individuals were in fact not Smith descendants: Mosiah Hancock (son of Clarissa Reed Hancock), Oliver Buell (son of Prescindia Huntington Buell), Moroni Llewellyn Pratt (son of Mary Ann Frost Pratt), Zebulon Jacobs (son of Zina Diantha Huntington Jacobs Smith), and Orrison Smith (son of Fanny Alger).
 The remaining seven have yet to be conclusively tested, including Josephine Lyon, for whom current DNA testing using mitochondrial DNA cannot provide conclusive evidence either way.
 Lyon's mother, Sylvia Sessions Lyon, left her daughter a deathbed affidavit telling her she was Smith's daughter.